Laura10101/contractor-tax-calculator/TESTING.md

    - **view_models.js** provide a set of functions used for managing application state.
 This includes storing and refreshing referential data (Jurisdictions and Tax Categories), query methods to retrieve objects from the app state by ID or other attributes, and commands for managing entity ordinals.
    - **view_consts.js** define constants used by the other layers of JavaScript.
 These constants include API endpoints for different actions and IDs of important DOM elements.
    - **service_clients.js** define a set of functions that provide easier access to the APIs via a set of JQuery AJAX requests.
+- To test the various layers of the config app's JavaScript.
+There is a test file for each layer (except view_consts.js, which contains no functionality).
+There is also a file containing mock data.

 Additionally, custom JavaScript is used to implement the Jest testing for the config app.